 What Happens if You Don’t Use Your Credit Card?

-You might be wondering and probably getting worried over what happens if you don’t use your credit card for a long time.
-Actually, there are some glitches that could come with that, like running into credit card debt and much more.
-To see everything that happens in this period, please read on.
+You might be wondering and probably getting worried about what happens if you don’t use your credit card for a long time.
+Actually, some glitches could come with that, like running into credit card debt and much more you could discover when you stick around.

 There are two primary drawbacks to such a move.
-They include:
+They include the fact that the lender might close the account, and you may be susceptible to fraud as well.

 One of the risks of leaving a card inactive is that your lender might decide to close the account.
 Lenders choose to close accounts for a variety of reasons.